leandrocfe/filament-articles/form-builder/common-errors-to-avoid.md

     ->options(Category::wherePublished(true)->pluck('name', 'id')), // Don't use this
 ```
 #### Why?
-The `relationship` method already fetches `options` from the database.
+The `relationship` method already fetches `options` from the database using relationship methods in your Eloquent models.

 #### Solution:
 Use the [modifyQueryUsing()](https://filamentphp.com/docs/3.x/forms/fields/select#customizing-the-relationship-query) method to customize the query: